New IRS Final Section 451(b) and 451(c) Regulations: Rules for Income Recognition and Advance Payments

 Recording of a 90-minute premium CLE/CPE video webinar with Q&A

-This CLE/CPE webinar will provide tax professionals and advisers a detailed analysis of IRS final regulations and new rules under Sections 451(b) and 451(c) for the timing of income recognition and advance payments.
+This CLE/CPE course will provide tax professionals and advisers a detailed analysis of IRS final regulations and new rules under Sections 451(b) and 451(c) for the timing of income recognition and advance payments.
 The panel will discuss the challenges and opportunities for taxpayers under the final regulations, the all-events test for recognizing gross income, using a deferral method of accounting for advance payments, cost offset methods, and issues stemming from multi-year contracts and contracts with multiple performance obligations.

 - Overview of income recognition rules